nilq/cool-start-page/README.md

   - load links from file 'urls.txt'

-Idea and some code from: https://github.com/haothitran/launch Instead of the original input box, it has a cool DOM terminal console.
+Idea and some code from: https://github.com/haothitran/launch (instead of the original input box, it has a cool DOM terminal console).